Remote Entanglement in Lattice Surgery: To Distill, or Not to Distill: Methods

 where $F_0$ is the initial fidelity and $\tau_{\mathrm{coh}}$ is the memory coherence time.
 This is a high-fidelity approximation to the exact depolarizing model $F(t) = \tfrac{1}{4} + \bigl(F_0 - \tfrac{1}{4}\bigr)\,e^{-t/\tau_{\mathrm{coh}}}$, valid when $F(t) \gg 1/4$.

 Since pairs in a batch arrive at different times, they experience different storage durations before consumption.
-We impose a \textit{storage cutoff time}~\cite{Leveraging,10901810, grimbergen2026probabilisticcutoffshomogeneousquantum}: any pair is discarded if its storage time would increase its error rate above $p_{\mathrm{discard}} = 13.3\%$, chosen slightly below the effective threshold observed in our finite-size simulations, $p_{\mathrm{th}} \approx 13.36\%$, whereas the fitted model in Ref.~\cite{sunami2025entanglementboostinglowvolumelogical} has a Bell-pair error threshold of $p_{\mathrm{th}} = 15.3\%$.
-Evaluating batch quality conservatively via the worst-case (first-generated) pair, the condition $F_0 e^{-t_{\mathrm{max}}/\tau_{\mathrm{coh}}} \ge F_{\mathrm{discard}}$ yields the maximum viable storage time
+We impose a \textit{storage cutoff time}~\cite{Leveraging,10901810, grimbergen2026probabilisticcutoffshomogeneousquantum}: any pair is discarded if its storage time would increase its error rate above $p_{\mathrm{discard}} = 13.3\%$, chosen slightly below the effective threshold observed in our finite-size simulations, $p_{\mathrm{th}} \approx 13.36\%$.
+Evaluating batch quality conservatively via the worst-case (first-generated) pair, the condition $F_0 e^{-t/\tau_{\mathrm{coh}}} \ge F_{\mathrm{discard}}$ yields the maximum viable storage time